Hello. I’m Irene.

 My primary research interest is analyzing cybersecurity policy development in the Global South from a human rights perspective.
 This includes issues such as Internet governance and the politics of Internet regulation, the intersection of digital security and the politics of identity (including gender and other intersectionalities), as well as countering terrorism, violent extremism, and hate speech online.

-Southeast Asia is my geographic area of focus, particularly Indonesia, Malaysia, and the Philippines.
+Southeast Asia is my geographic area of focus, particularly Indonesia, Malaysia, Thailand, and the Philippines.
 I have been researching the Southeast Asian region for over a decade, covering topics such as armed conflict, identity politics, and nationalism.
 Read more about my research.

 I obtained my Master’s degree in Political Science and Asia Pacific Studies (now called the Contemporary East and Southeast Asian Studies program) from the University of Toronto and my research project was on autonomy arrangements and secessionist conflicts in Indonesia, specifically Aceh and Papua.
 I obtained my Bachelor’s degree in Political Science from the University of British Columbia (UBC).